 Welcome to MathAlive!
-The activities in this family guide are designed for parents with children in elementary and middle school.
+The activities in this family guide are designed for parents with children in elementary and middle school (ages 7-14).
 We've also added a few suggestions so that little brother or sister can join in and an Expert Challenge for the real math lovers.
 Each activity relates to an area of the MathAlive! exhibit.

-Math wasn't your best subject in school?
-Don't worry.
+Worried because math wasn't your strongest subject in school?
+Don't be.
 These activities are fun, easy and hands-on.
-You'll only need simple, inexpensive supplies, things that you probably already have around your home.
+You'll only need simple, inexpensive supplies-things that you probably already have around your home.